remofilwemamabolo/reqres-api-functional-testing-beginner/README.md

 This project covers the full Software Testing Life Cycle (STLC) from test planning through to execution, defect reporting and test summary.

+**The REST API ResReq is fake API for test case 10 it registers with an existing email.
+Reqres does not flag this as an existing email since its a fake API.
+In real API it should return status 409 conflict**

 ## Skills Demonstrated
 - STLC and SDLC understanding
 - Test planning and requirement analysis